 The department is not a grant funding agency and cannot provide financial support to any project for the purpose of establishing or operating an aquaculture operation.
 The department can however assist with sourcing funding from other agencies by providing details on funding schemes and contacts.

 Yes, there are a number of aquaculture associations that cover a wide range of aquaculture sectors.
-There is a list of these associations in the NSW Aquaculture Industry Directory or contact the Aquaculture staff.
+You can find these in our list of Industry Links or alternatively you may contact our Aquaculture staff.

 No - a permit is not required provided the farm dam is constructed and located on private property, and the species to be stocked comply with all of the department's policies.